 As part of its September 2017 decision on Hydro One Networks' transmission rate application for 2017 and 2018 rates, the OEB approved the foregone revenue account to record the difference between revenue earned under the rates approved as part of the decision, effective January 1, 2017, and revenue earned under the interim rates until the approved 2017 rates were implemented.
 The OEB approved a similar account for B2M LP in June 2017 to record the difference between revenue earned under the newly approved rates, effective January 1, 2017, and the revenue recorded under the interim 2017 rates.
 The balances of these accounts are being returned to or recovered from ratepayers, respectively, over a one-year period ending December 31, 2018.
 As part of its May 2018 decision, the OEB also directed B2M LP to record in this account any revenue collected in 2018 in excess of the final approved 2018 B2M LP revenue requirement.
-The draft rate order submitted by Hydro One Networks relating to the transmission rate application for 2017 and 2018 rates was approved by the OEB in November 2017.
+The draft rate order submitted by Hydro One Networks relating to the transmission hydroOne rate application for 2017 and 2018 rates was approved by the OEB in November 2017.
 This draft rate order reflects the September 2017 decision, including a reduction of the amount of cash taxes approved for recovery in transmission rates due to the OEB's basis to share the savings resulting from a deferred tax asset with ratepayers.
 The Company's position in the aforementioned Motion is that the OEB made errors of fact and law in its determination of allocation of the tax savings between the shareholders and ratepayers.
-Therefore, the Company has also reflected the impact of the Company's position with respect to the Motion in the Foregone Revenue Deferral account.
-The timing for recovery of this impact will be determined as part of the outcome of the Motion.
+Therefore, the Company has also reflected the impact of this position in the Foregone Revenue Deferral account.
+As the OEB granted the Motion and returned the portion of the Decision relating to the deferred tax asset to an OEB panel for reconsideration, the timing for recovery of this impact will be determined as part of the reconsideration by the panel.